Birds, Butterflies & Wildflowers of Exmoor

 From Taunton you can travel on to Selworthy by bus or taxi (see above).

-Jonathan is a professional conservationist and currently works for the RSPB.
+Jonathan is a professional conservationist and currently works for the Environment Agency.
 He honed his birding skills on the moors, dales and reservoirs of the Peak District, with regular stays at Spurn Bird Observatory during his teenage years.
 During this period Jonathan gained a detailed knowledge of the songs and calls of British birds which has stood him in good stead when undertaking bird surveys and leading guided walks.
 He has extensive experience and understanding of the ecology and conservation of lowland heathland.
 In his 'spare time', Jonathan is a voluntary warden at Pulborough Brooks and undertakes surveys for the BTO.

 Dates & Prices

 We're sorry, there are no dates available for this holiday at the moment.
 Please check out our other tours and breaks or call our team on 0345 470 8558 to be notified of new dates as soon as they become available.

 - Non-member associate fee: £10 per person